 Nations that experience tumultuous political climates or unstable economies typically have their currencies associated with high risk.
 Such economies usually have fairly high inflation rates and do not have a disciplined approach to monetary policy.
 As a result of this, the foreign exchange spread will become larger.
 This is because dealers will perceive the currency as a high-risk investment, and thus will only sell the currency at a premium.
 Buyers seek to buy at a discount to compensate for the higher risk.

 Thus, the bid-ask spread will widen and, as noted, trade volumes will decrease.

 3. Currency volatility

-If a currency is not supported by disciplined monetary policy and a stable central bank, it is usually more susceptible to changes in value.
+If a currency is not supported by a disciplined monetary policy and a stable central bank, it is usually more susceptible to changes in value.
 As a result, dealers will push ask prices higher, which will, in turn, drive the bid-ask spread upward.

 We hope you’ve enjoyed reading CFI’s explanation of Foreign Exchange Spread.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To learn more about related topics, check out the following resources:
+To learn more about related topics, check out the following CFI resources: